Supporting the Development of Community-Based Mental Health Professionals

 Stephanie Malagon, 25 years old, was born and raised in Cloverdale.
 She received her bachelor’s degree in psychology from the University of San Francisco and is currently a Behavior Therapist for Kyo Autism Therapy.
 She is pursuing her master’s in Marriage and Family Therapy (MFT) at USF Santa Rosa where she was immediately impressed by the class size as well as the cohort model.
 She also appreciates the fact that classes meet in the evenings some days per week, allowing her to continue working while pursuing her degree.
 “The Healthcare Foundation has made a huge difference in my studies,” says Stephanie.
 “I wouldn’t have been able to afford the program without their support.”
 In her free time, Stephanie enjoys going on walks and hikes as well as time spent with her chihuahua, Mia.

-Sergio Aguirre has been working in the Windsor School District through SOS Community Counseling for two years.
+Sergio Aguirre worked in the Windsor School District through SOS Community Counseling for two years.
 As someone whose parents did not speak much English, he understands the value of having bilingual counselors and is passionate about serving the Latinx student population and their families through academic, social and emotional challenges.

 Claudia Hernandez is our sole student from SSU and recently completed her two academic years in May of 2020.
-She will complete her traineeship with SOS Community Counseling at Windsor High School.
+She completed her traineeship and is now working for SOS Community Counseling at Windsor High School.
 Claudia has a background in social services and has spent a lot of time working with the homeless population.
 Claudia is passionate about reducing the stigma around mental health care.

-Luigi Valencia has been working through SOS Community Counseling in the Healdsburg and Windsor School District for three years, specializing in at-risk youth and working closely with the local law enforcement with their youth diversion program.
-You can read more about Luigi at our Spotlight blog post here.
+Luigi Valencia is a native of Sonoma County and the son of immigrants.
+He has been working through SOS Community Counseling in the Healdsburg and Windsor School District for three years, specializing in at-risk youth and working closely with the local law enforcement with their youth diversion program.